colinmsnow/WebdevHw/FinalProject/README.md

 **Part 1: Create a mySQL Server:**

 1. Install mySQL if you don't already have it installed.
-An installation guide is located at this link: https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/installing.html \
+An installation guide is located at https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/installing.html \
 For Ubuntu/Debian, you can either download the repo from the following link: https://dev.mysql.com/downloads/repo/apt/ or run the following command ```sudo apt-get install mysql-client mysql-server mysql-common```
 2. Now, you will have to create a new server that doesn't use root.
 Follow the instructions at this link provided in Option 2 of the first answer: https://stackoverflow.com/questions/39281594/error-1698-28000-access-denied-for-user-rootlocalhost \